ingun37/answers-db/books/Category Theory For Programmers/24. F-Algebras/1/q.md

 Implement the evaluation function for a ring of polynomials of one variable.
 You can represent a polynomial as a list of coefficients in front of powers of `x`.
-For instance, $4x^2-1$ would be represented as (starting with the zero’th power) `[-1, 0, 4]`.
+For instance, $4x^2-1$ would be represented as (starting with the zero'th power) `[-1, 0, 4]`.